-The Society accepts that the frequency of ongoing supervision will change as experience increases.
-Therefore, no set requirements are laid out but as an example, the Society would expect a "glide path" typically ranging from weekly in the first month immediately following qualification through to quarterly for those with around 12 -18 months of experience, and that those HCAs with 2+ years' experience can function fully autonomously but with supervision still available as and when needed.
+When in a stage of indirect or remote supervision it would always be recommended that regular touch points are conducted between the supervisor and supervisee to ensure the skills and competence of the HCA.
+There are no set requirements laid out but as an example, the society would expect a 'glide path' typically ranging from weekly in the first month(s) immediately following qualification through to quarterly for those with around 12-18 months experience.